The park delivers big when it comes to providing visitors with views of these strange, mysterious, odd-smelling steaming

 There are several major geyser basins that visitors can explore by way of boardwalk or paved trails.
-Here is a map of the eight most popular ones.
+Below is a map of the eight most popular ones.
 The numbers on the map correspond to the numbers on the table of contents below.

 For more detail, download a Yellowstone Park Map with locations noted for major geyser basins.
 You can also purchase a detailed map by Trails Illustrated of Yellowstone at REI.com.
 (National Park Trips may receive an affiliate commission.)

 For even more detail, you can look at an interactive map of ALL Yellowstone thermal features at the Yellowstone Research Coordination Network (www.rcn.montana.edu)

 Mammoth Hot Springs